 In response to these concerns, many mattress companies like Casper® have environmental certifications, eco-friendly mattresses that are made from plants, cotton, wool and other all-natural products.
 This ensures that the mattresses aren’t made from harsh materials, decrease the carbon footprint and meet national safety standards such as CertiPUR-US and GREENGUARD certifications.

 Can you put a price tag on a quality night’s sleep?
 When purchasing a memory foam mattress anticipated comfort, durability and eco-friendliness are at the top of the list.

 Memory foam mattress prices range in low, middle and high tiers.
-The average cost of a queen-size mattress is $860.00.
-A Casper foam mattress starts at $595 and the Casper Queen, our most popular mattress size, is $1,095.
+A Casper foam mattress starts at $349 and the Casper Queen, our most popular mattress size, is $599.